 "Potter," said Snape quietly.
 "You lost consciousness."

 "What?" asked Potter, scratching his head.
 "How?
 The last thing I remember is...you saying that you had never thought you would see this phenomenon in your life time...What phenomenon?"

-"I assume you fainted from the Occulemency," said Snape, ignoring the question.
-"You hid some memories from me-"
+"I assume you fainted from the Occlumency," said Snape, ignoring the question.
+"You hid some memories from me."

 Snape didn't even blink.
 "The bad ones."

-"Oh," he rubbed his arm, touching where – Snape thought – what must have been the thirtieth bruise Snape had found must be.
+"Oh," he rubbed his arm, touching where – Snape thought –the thirtieth bruise Snape had found would have been.
 "Well, I can't be that bad then, can I?"

 "Potter," said Snape, trying to make himself hate the boy once again.
 He knew his voice was lacking.
 "You are not that bad, congratulations, but that does not mean you are good.
 As usual you are settling for mediocre, just like your-"

 Severus almost couldn't bring himself to say it.

 Potter was obviously confused by Snape's lack of bite.

 "My father was not mediocre!" he protested weakly, as if trying to inject some normality.
 There was an awkward pause.
 "So shall I go?"